Best Golf Wedges 2025

 Some golfers may prefer a straighter leading edge

-Now, in it's 4th iteration, the Hi-Toe 4 Wedge offers maximum versatility, performance and some significant improvements over it's predecessor—the Hi-Toe 3 wedge.
+The second TaylorMade wedge to make the list, the Hi-Toe 4 Wedge is now in it's 4th iteration and offers maximum versatility, performance and boasts some significant improvements over it's predecessor—the Hi-Toe 3 wedge.

-Right out of the box, we noticed the face and groove pattern is the same as those found on the TaylorMade MG4 wedges, which we consider one of the top models for spin control.
-Whether you like the overall shape of the head depends on your individual preference.
-We were big fans of the new, refined aesthetics though.
-The copper finish remains true to all of the previous Hi-Toe models and, when combined with the raw face, helps reduce glare on sunny days.
+The face and groove pattern is the same as those found on the TaylorMade MG4 wedges, which we consider one of the top models for spin control.
+Whether you like the overall shape of the head depends on your individual preference, and we feel some will love it and others will not.
+Leaving aside the head shape, we were big fans of the new, refined aesthetics as the copper finish remains true to all of the previous Hi-Toe models and, when combined with the raw face, helps reduce glare on sunny days.

 Cleveland CBX 4 Zipcore Wedge